jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/15-Plugins.md

 - The public methods of the plugin are available (invokable) from the command line using `jerkar pluginName#MethodName`
 - The public instance field values of the plugin can be injected as options from command line using `jerkar -pluginName#FieldName=Xxxx`
-- If the plugin is activated, its `activate` method is invoked.
+- If the plugin is loaded, its `activate` method is invoked.
 This method is supposed to act on the hosting JkBuild instance and its other bound plugins (by modifying the state of these ones).
+- A plugin is loaded when :
+    * one of its method or option is mentioned in the command line
+    * its name followed by a single `#` is mentioned in the command line (e.g. `jerkar scaffold#run java#` loads both scaffold and java plugin)
+    * the plugin is loaded programmatically using `JkBuild.plugins.get` methods.

 Executing `jerkar help` provides an exhaustive list of available plugins in the _build classpath_ and you can have details on each by executing `jerkar [pluginName]#help`.